ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 * `locales`: Used to set same attribute value for different locales
 * `completeCallback`: Used to add some more fields with **ImportHelper**
 * `deleteIfNull': Remove key from item mapping if value is null
+* `keepOriginalValue`: Used only with `normalizerCallback` it allows to keep original value if no matching value in normalizer

 ### Export